 Suppliers can challenge the data if there is a discrepancy with the data submitted into PARMS.
 If the PAB introduces or withdraws a Performance Measure from the Public Peer Comparison technique, we give Suppliers two months’ notice.

-Quarterly Peer Comparison graphs show comparative performance of Suppliers and Supplier Agents either at a national or Grid Supply Point (GSP) Group level by Supplier and Supplier Agent ID, dependent upon whether the Serial is reported at GSP or nationally.
+Quarterly Peer Comparison graphs show comparative performance of Suppliers and Supplier Agents either at a national or Grid Supply Point (GSP) Group level by Supplier and Supplier Agent ID, dependent upon whether the Serial and if it is reported at GSP or nationally.
 They are sent to authorised Peer Comparison contacts every three months.
+SP11 is not reported quarterly.

 Publication of Peer Comparison data